 How the project works

-The Curb Your Power program is delivering its reserve via behavioural response from residential and business customers in Victoria.
+The Powershop Australia’s Demand Response Program is delivering its reserve via behavioural response from residential and business customers in Victoria.
 When there is a peak demand event, Powershop notifies participants and asks them to voluntarily reduce their energy consumption for a set period of time.
 If participants reduce their usage and successfully hit their reduction target, they are rewarded with a power credit.

 Curb Your Power is supported by Reposit Power through their enabling of access to Reposit enabled batteries, in addition to firm capacity being provided through Monash University’s cogeneration facility.

 Powershop’s Curb Your Power program is innovative in its use of the company’s smartphone app, as they are able to engage with participants on their energy usage efficiently following events.
 Curb Your Power is also trialling financial incentives through the form of power credits as opposed to gift cards or other physical rewards.
 Powershop’s Curb Your Power program has attracted over 10,000 Powershop customers and is the largest behavioural demand response program ever run in Australia.

 The project will help to establish whether behavioural demand response can assist in maintaining a stable electricity grid in Victoria.
 It will also help us to understand how and to what extent communication technology can play a role in the residential demand response market.